-Former Ohio Attorney General Marc Dann has devoted his entire legal career to fighting for homeowners, consumers and small businesses beginning with his tenure as the Antitrust Director in the office of the West Virginia Attorney General.
-After leaving that post he entered private practice and was subsequently elected to the Ohio Senate where he introduced numerous consumer protection bills including a comprehensive predatory lending law that was rated among the best in the United States.
+In addition to his work as an attorney, Dann served the people of Ohio as a member of the Ohio Senate where he introduced numerous consumer protection bills including a comprehensive predatory lending law that was rated among the best in the United States.
 He also led successful efforts to lengthen the statute of limitations for victims of child sexual abuse, expand the rights of crime victims, and extend the reach of the Ohio Consumer Sales Practices Act and the Federal Telephone Solicitation Act.

-In 2011, Dann and a number of other attorneys filed a class action lawsuit against the largest "foreclosure mill" law firm operating in Ohio.
-Dann and other lawyers filed a second class action suit a year later alleging that a number of foreclosure mills and lender processing services engaged in fraudulent practices as they attempted to foreclose on homes.
-He has also utilized the Fair Debt Collection Practices Act and the Ohio’s Consumer Sales Practices Act on dozens of occasions to hold loan servicers and the law firms that represent them accountable for their actions.
+Along with representing individual borrowers and consumers, in 2011 Dann and a number of other attorneys filed a class-action lawsuit against the largest "foreclosure mill" law firm operating in Ohio.
+A year later he and a group of attorneys filed a second class-action suit alleging that a number of foreclosure mills and loan servicers regularly engaged in fraudulent practices as they attempted to foreclose on homes.
+In the years since those cases were filed Dann and the DannLaw legal team have filed hundreds of cases under RESPA and TILA and recovered hundreds of thousands of dollars in damages for their clients.

 Marc Dann, his wife Kathy and their two dogs Buddy and Augusta reside in Lakewood, Ohio.
 Marc enjoys spending time with his adult children Mavilya, Charlie, and Jessie. reading, writing, hiking, and traveling.